HoT 2021 will soon be open for apps!

 Hands on Thailand is one of the most fascinating, most meaningful, yet least expensive study abroad opportunities at SJSU.

 Additionally, airfare may cost about $800-$1500, depending on purchase date, dates of travel, departure city, airline, itinerary, and oil prices.
 Students should arrange their own flights from any city to Chiang Mai (CNX), though some of us may wind up on the same plane in and out of SFO and CNX, making sure to be in Chiang Mai on the first day of the program through the last day of the program.
 Students should NOT purchase air tickets until the Spring, after they are officially accepted into HoT and we get the official administrative OK.
 HoT alumni have spent between $400-$1000 on personal expenses while in Thailand.

-Please submit your online application and supplemental questionnaire as soon as you’re able to, so we can demonstrate support for this program and have a better sense of the enrollment numbers.
+Please submit your online application and supplemental questionnaire as soon as you’re able to (you don’t need a passport to apply), so we can demonstrate support for this program and have a better sense of the enrollment numbers.
 HoT will likely fill up in the Fall, probably before Thanksgiving Break.

 Feel free to contact me with any questions, thoughts, or concerns and I’ll be happy to address them.Go Global while earning SJSU credit, exploring a beautiful city, meeting cool people, making new friends, eating scrumptious food, having ridiculous amounts of fun, seeing wondrous sights, experiencing Thai massage, interacting with elephants, making new discoveries, smiling and laughing a lot, putting your hands on Thailand through experiential service learning and doing good, overcoming challenges, finding new opportunities, getting invaluable experience, boosting your resume, making connections, gaining spiritual insight, and e x p a n d i n g your consciousness!

 “I went to Chiang Mai, Thailand this summer and fell in love with Thailand. … I believe international travel is one of the most important aspects of becoming a well-rounded person.” — Cristina M.